syedfahadshah-f7/coalSpring25/merge.md

     add eax, ebx
     shl eax, 2       ; Multiply by 4 for DWORD offset

+    ; Check if the cell is editable cmp editable[eax], 0
+    je NotEditable     ; If not editable, jump to error handling

+    ; If the value is 0, do not allow clearing of non-editable cells cmp valnum, 0
+    je NotEditable     ; If trying to clear a non-editable cell, jump to error handling

     ; Update board
     mov ecx, valnum
     mov [board + eax], ecx  ; Store DWORD value

+    pop edx
+    pop ecx
+    pop ebx
+    pop eax
+    ret

+NotEditable:
+    ; Handle the case where the player tries to edit a non-editable cell mov eax, 0          ; Indicate invalid move jmp UpdateDone

+UpdateDone:
     pop edx
     pop ecx
     pop ebx